Home » Gadgets » 7 Ways NFC Tags Made My Life Easier

 6. Control Your Lights for Reading Time

-In fact, you don’t need expensive NFC compatible smart bulbs such as Philips Hue or LIFX.
+You don’t need expensive NFC compatible smart bulbs such as Philips Hue or LIFX.
 Look for smart bulbs with compatible apps that support Siri shortcuts (iPhone) or Tasker (Android).
 I bought TP-Link Kasa for less than $5 and paired it with my iPhone using their official guide.

 7. Turn on Room AC From Your Main Door

 Air conditioners take time to turn on compressor and cool the room.
-So, when I’m coming home after a long summer day, I just tap my phone on the NFC tag placed on shoe rack and it starts my room’s AC.
+So, when I’m coming home after a long summer day, I just tap my phone on the NFC tag placed on shoe rack and it starts my room’s air conditioner.
 By the time I remove my shoes and keep my bags, my room is already cool.
 I like to call it Siberia mode.

 You may also like